ibm-cloud-docs/apiconnect/managing_apis.md

 3. Select a Catalog to test within from the list provided.

-4. Select a secure gateway to test with from the list provided.
+4. Ensure the target URL is targeting the correct Secure Gateway `<cloud_host>:<port>` and that the secure gateway service desitination has been correctly configured as described in the [{{site.data.keyword.SecureGateway}} service documentation](../../services/SecureGateway/index.html#getting-started-with-sg).

 5. Choose an existing Product from the list that is provided then click **Republish product**.